tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorflow_training/README.md

 <em>**Note: For reference, [pretrained_baseline_google_models](pretrained_baseline_google_models/) folder already includes  base models for ssd_mobilenet_v2_coco and aster_rcnn_inception_v2_coco.
 You need to do this step only when you need to use different models other than stated.**</em>

-To configure the training and evaluation process of the model discussed earlier, tensorflow object detection API uses a configuration file.
+To configure the training and evaluation process of the model discussed earlier, TensorFlow object detection API uses a configuration file.
 At a high level, the configuration file is split into five parts:
-* `model configuration` - This defines what type of model will be trained (ie. meta-architecture, feature extractor).
+* `model configuration` - This defines what type of model will be trained (i.e. meta-architecture, feature extractor).
-* `train_config` - This decides what parameters should be used to train model parameters (ie. Stochastic gradient descent  parameters, input preprocessing and feature extractor initialization values).
+* `train_config` - This decides what parameters should be used to train model parameters (i.e. Stochastic gradient descent parameters, input preprocessing and feature extractor initialization values).
 * `eval_config` - This determines what set of metrics will be reported for evaluation.
 * `train_input_config` - This defines what dataset the model should be trained on.
 * `eval_input_config` - This defines what dataset the model will be evaluated on.
 Typically this should be different than the training input dataset.